I Want to Rent A Quirky Campervan – What Do I Need to Know?

 What Happens If There’s An Emergency?

 The van you will be driving is insured fully comprehensively and includes breakdown cover.
-Therefore, you don’t have to worry about getting stuck in the middle of nowhere trying to thumb a lift to a local garage!
+So you don’t have to worry about getting stuck in the middle of nowhere trying to thumb a lift to a local garage!
 You will also have a number for the vehicle owner who will do everything they can to assist you and we are at the other end of the phone too.

 What if I Have More Questions?